facebookincubator/velox/velox/docs/README.md

 If you're using a conda environment, it can be easily installed by `conda install` command.

+Create a conda environment by running `conda create -y --name pyveloxenv-docs python=3.7`.

 Pandoc is also used to generate `.rst` files from existing markdown files.
 Refer to installation instructions [here](https://pandoc.org/installing.html).

 To build the documentation, e.g. generate HTML files from .rst files:

-Run the `./scripts/gen-docs.sh` script from the base directory.
+Run `./scripts/gen-docs.sh pyveloxenv-docs` from the base directory.

 Navigate to
 `velox/docs/_build/html/index.html` in your browser to view the documentation.